To the Members of Nazara Technologies Limited

 In terms of the information and explanations sought by us and given by the Company and the books of account and records examined by us in the normal course of audit, and to the best of our knowledge and belief, we report that:

-(i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property and equipment and right of use assets.
+(i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and relevant details of right-of-use assets.

 (B) The Company has maintained proper records showing full particulars of intangible assets.

-(b) The property and equipment and right of use assets have been physically verified by the management during the year and no material discrepancies were noticed on such verification.
+(b) The property, plant and equipment and relevant details of right-of-use assets have been physically verified by the management during the year and no material discrepancies were noticed on such verification.
 In our opinion, the frequency of physical verification programme adopted by the Company, is reasonable having regard to the size of the Company and the nature of its assets.

 (c) The Company does not own any immovable property (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee).
 Accordingly, reporting under clause 3(i)(c) of the Order is not applicable to the Company.

-(d) The Company has not revalued its Property and Equipment including Right of Use assets or intangible assets during the year.
+(d) The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets during the year.

 (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended) and rules made thereunder.